MUSIC HALL FAIR PARK

 One mother commented:

-As the actors went from one scene to the next, my son would jump or applaud.
-He was very excited to see what was happening when before, he would lose interest.
+As the actors moved from one scene to the next, my son would jump or applaud.
+He was very excited to see what was happening when he would lose interest before.

-Carol Cokely, PhD, CCC/A Clinical Associate Professor Coordinator of Clinical Teaching for the Callier Center shares, “We were thrilled at this opportunity.
-For some of the children who tried the headsets, it was the first time they had enjoyed a show.
-I think it is the responsibility of the community to make all of their treasures accessible to everyone.”
+Carol Cokely, PhD, CCC/A Clinical Associate Professor Coordinator of Clinical Teaching for the Callier Center, shares, “We were thrilled at this opportunity.
+For some children who tried the headsets, it was the first time they had enjoyed a show.
+I think the community's responsible for making all their treasures accessible.”

-The next test was to go beyond the headsets to give hearing impaired audiences options in how they experienced the performance.
-As a result, Music Hall now offers four different hearing assist options.
+The next test was to go beyond the headsets and give hearing-impaired audiences options for experiencing the performance.
+As a result, Music Hall now offers four different hearing-assist options.

-Often in classroom settings, hearing-impaired students will use an FM receiver about half the size of a sugar cube as an attachment to their hearing aid.
-The receiver receives an FM transmission of their teacher’s voice on a channel specific to their particular classroom.
+In classroom settings, hearing-impaired students often attach an FM receiver about half the size of a sugar cube to their hearing aids.
+The receiver receives an FM transmission of their teacher’s voice on a channel-specific to their classroom.

-“We wanted a section that would be totally invisible.
+“We wanted a section that would be invisible.
 Kids could sit with their parents,” explains Epstein.

-Just wanted to let you know that yesterday I attended the performance of Wicked, and the system for the assisted hearing worked wonderfully!
+I just wanted to let you know that yesterday, I attended the Wicked performance at Broadway Dallas, and the assisted hearing system worked wonderfully!
 It was especially good when the actors were speaking.

-In short, a great show and an even better sound system.
+In short, it was a great show with an even better sound system.
 We were in New York earlier this month and attended three shows.
-None of those theaters t-loop systems worked as good as the Music Hall‘s.
-We are light years ahead!!
+None of those theaters' T-loop systems worked as well as the Music Hall‘s.
+We are light years ahead!

 And Ralph Caprio wrote:

-As I told you I have a difficult time with word recognition when listening to a musical performance in a theater.
+As I told you, I have difficulty with word recognition when listening to a musical performance in a theater.
 My first experience with this difficulty was in Boston when attending a revival performance of Slaughter on Tenth Avenue.
-The words and music were extremely difficult to understand even with my newly acquired hearing aids.
-Removal of the aids improved things somewhat in that I could understand most of the words.
-If I had not seen the original performance, I would not have known what was going on.
+The words and music were extremely difficult to understand, even with my newly acquired hearing aids.
+Removal of the aids improved things somewhat because I could understand most of the words.
+I would not have known what happened had I not seen the original performance.
 In addition, during the first act of a performance of Matilda in New York, I had similar experiences because of muffled and muted sounds.
-Things were improved during the second act with theater supplied hearing assistance.
+Things improved during the second act when the theater supplied hearing assistance.

-While visiting Dallas, I went see Kinky Boots at the Dallas Summer Musicals.
-Because of hearing loss problem, I asked the theater if they had any assistance for the hearing impaired.
-They responded by lending me a newly developed headset which made the performance extremely enjoyable.
-It was the best theater supplied hearing assistance device I had ever received.
-All of the words and music were clear and fresh and I enjoyed the performance from start to finish.
+While visiting Dallas, I saw Kinky Boots at Broadway Dallas.
+Because of a hearing loss problem, I asked the theater if they had any assistance for the hearing impaired.
+They responded by lending me a newly developed headset, which made the performance extremely enjoyable.
+It was the best theater-supplied hearing assistance device I had ever received.
+The words and music were clear and fresh, and I enjoyed the performance from start to finish.
 During the performance, I varied the volume from very low to high with no loss of word recognition or clarity.